michaelmusty/.dotfiles/README.markdown

 *   The exit status of the last command, if non-zero

-You can set `PROMPT_COLOR`, `PROMPT_PREFIX`, and `PROMPT_SUFFIX` too, which all do about what you’d expect.
+You can set `PROMPT_COLOR`, `PROMPT_PREFIX`, and `PROMPT_SUFFIX` too, which all do about what you'd expect.

 This is all managed within the `prompt` function.
-There’s some mildly hacky logic on `tput` codes included such that it should work correctly for most common terminals using both `termcap(5)` and `terminfo(5)`, including \*BSD systems.
-It’s also designed to degrade gracefully for eight-color and no-color terminals.
+There's some mildly hacky logic on `tput` codes included such that it should work correctly for most common terminals using both `termcap(5)` and `terminfo(5)`, including \*BSD systems.
+It's also designed to degrade gracefully for eight-color and no-color terminals.

 #### Completion